 Full metal jacket?
-Hey, I wasn’t exactly to the point of wearing one, like Rob Halford.
-But tastes aside, there must be some reason why after 26 years I was shunned, like Bob Daisley by Ozzy at his reunion?
+Hey, I wasn’t exactly to the point of going Rob Halford.
+But tastes aside, there must be some reason why after 26 years I was shunned, like going Bob Daisley by Ozzy at his reunion?
 OK, I know, my style may not have fit with the packed crowd.
 And the last couple of times for this, I tried to do too much with ad-libbing.
 So yeah, I get that this time around, I was the somewhat unusual choice to be the one left off the set list, with singers clamoring to get up there.
 But seriously, just being analytical of strengths and weaknesses as a singer here, no hard feelings.
 I’m not Dio.
+(Or Traveling Wilburys, a when jumping inside, inside joke.)

 It was clear to me at the most recent Jeff Loven music show in Hudson, for Memorial Day weekend, that there has been a changing of the guard.
 The sword has been passed.
 New blood, like Yungblud, has been brought in.